Motion-aware Event Suppression for Event Cameras: Experiments

 As shown in Tab.~\ref{tab:algorithm_comparison}, linear extrapolation improves upon the static baseline but fails in sequences with chaotic motion, such as Floor and Fast.
 Our learned flow warping significantly outperforms these simpler alternatives, confirming that forecasting curved pixel paths is essential for robust anticipatory segmentation.

 We further analyze the impact of model capacity in Tab.~\ref{tab:ablation_model_size} by scaling the architecture from 25\% (XS) to 100\% (L) of the total parameters.
 Results demonstrate that increasing model size yields consistent mIoU gains, particularly in highly dynamic scenes.
-Although the improvement from Medium to Large is marginal, the Large model achieves peak accuracy while maintaining the real-time performance established in Sec.~\ref{timecomparison}.
+Although the improvement \new{from Small to Large and} from Medium to Large is marginal, the Large model achieves peak accuracy while maintaining the real-time performance established in Sec.~\ref{timecomparison}.

-Further ablations on the system sensitivity to the event rate are available in the appendix (Sec. \ref{sec:appendix_sensitivity_rate}).
+Further \new{experiments} on the system sensitivity to the event rate are available in the appendix (Sec. \ref{sec:appendix_sensitivity_rate}).